Trades & Construction

 Building Inspector Salary Overview

-The Building Inspector is a sought-after profession in the United States with a median annual salary of $67,700.
-Compensation typically ranges from $41,200 for entry-level positions to $100,400 for experienced professionals in high-demand markets.
+The Building Inspector is one of the most important roles in the Trades & Construction sector of the US economy in 2026.
+With a median annual salary of $67,700, compensation for this position ranges from $41,200 at the entry level to $100,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Building Inspector in the US earns between $41,200 and $100,400 per year, with a median of $67,700.